aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/calendar-scheduling/compound-document-header-exception/_index.md

 ```

-The `CompoundDocumentHeaderException` is thrown when a file being loaded is not a valid Microsoft Project file.
-Below are the steps to effectively handle this exception using Aspose.Tasks:
+## Step‑by‑Step Guide

-## Step 1: Try-Catch Block
+### Step 1: Wrap loading logic in a try‑catch block

-Enclose the code that may potentially throw the `CompoundDocumentHeaderException` within a try-catch block.
+Enclose the code that may throw `CompoundDocumentHeaderException` inside a `try` block so you can react if the file is invalid.

 ```csharp
 try